GiuliaMurtas/flux_rope_analysis/README.md

 ### PIP properties

-1. The script `PIP_0_mosaic.pro` produces a set of contour plots (temperature difference, drift velocity magnitude, current density magnitude, ionisation rate and recombination rate) at a single time frame for a PIP simulation.
-The mosaic is uploaded here with the name `PIP_0_mosaic.jpg`.
+1.  `PIP_0_mosaic.pro` is an IDL script that produces a set of contour plots (temperature difference, drift velocity magnitude, current density magnitude, ionisation and recombination rates) displayed at a single time frame for a PIP simulation.
+The dataset relative to ionisation and recombination rates is contained in the file `PIP_0_ion_rec.sav` The mosaic is uploaded here with the name `PIP_0_mosaic.jpg`.